eluchsinger/WirelessSoundSystem/README.md

 # WirelessSoundSystem.Server
 This is the server software for the Wireless Sound System.

-The server is written in Java using the JavaFX Framework.
+The server is written in Java using Java 8 and the JavaFX Framework.

 Gradle is doing the automated build part.

-#ToDo's
-- Add Playlist controls (A new Control just for the playlist).
-    - Create a playlist that plays sequential songs.
-- Add Buttons NEXT and PREV.
-- Create Speaker Model.
-- Add Speakers to the ListView.
-- Optional: Create a "Right Now" Info-View on the right side of the MainWindow.
-- Develop "Discovery" Protocol.
-- Implement Streaming protocol with NETTY.
-- Use L4J for logging.
+Using Log4J for logging.

-#To make it run
-- When the client receives data, there could be an OutOfMemoryError.
-Run the JVM with the following parameter: -Xmx300m to get the maximum 300 MB Java Heap Memory.

 #Copyright
 Copyright © 2015 Esteban Luchsinger